jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Baran worked all alone for years.
 By 1960 he came up with his new network's two core ideas; fully distributed data networks and packet communication.
 The first eliminated central hubs and hierarchy, the second made sure no information would be lost during any and all transmissions.

 With many pages of technical specifications on hand, he ventured out into the world, to give his work away.
-Sadly, the Defense Department surrounded him with red-tape, and AT&T, very protective of its a monopoly over America's old-school telephone network, repeatedly said his ideas were impossible.
+Sadly, the Defense Department surrounded him with red-tape.
+And AT&T, very protective of its a monopoly over America's old-school telephone network, repeatedly said his ideas were impossible.

-These antagonists in Big Business and Big Government shut Baran down until years later the Advanced Research Projects Agency (ARPA) saw the brilliance and built Baran's distributed communications network.
+These antagonists in Big Business and Big Government shut Baran down.
+However, years later, the Advanced Research Projects Agency (ARPA) saw the brilliance and built Baran's distributed communications network.

 By late 1969, as the world was watching Woodstock, Vietnam, and the Moon landing, ARPAnet, the first version of Baran's network, what we now call the internet, went online.
 Reliable communication with no central hubs was born.
 For the first time in history, all individuals could communicate with no middlemen to control their information or message.